davgit/jquery-postcode-anywhere/README.md

-jquery-postcode-lookup
+jquery-postcode-anywhere (WIP)
 ======================

-Postcode lookup functionality implemented with jquery (WIP)
+Postcode lookup functionality implemented with jQuery using the PostcodeAnywhere API